With the ALP National Conference out of the way, which policy priorities and when they'll be implemented, is in Cabinet's court.

 Know who you're meeting with

-One of the most common mistakes that Ministerial staffers loathe is an advocate who seems to know almost nothing about their Minister.
+One of the most common mistakes that Ministerial staffers loathe is someone who seems to know almost nothing about their Minister.
 This usually reveals itself by way of telling the Minister something they already know (which would have been obvious with a little research).

-A Minister's views on your issue, as well as their personal areas of interest, can be ascertained by reviewing your notes from previous meetings, their recent speeches and by reading their maiden speech which can be accessed from their parliamentary profile.
+A Minister's views on your issue, as well as their personal areas of interest, can be ascertained by reviewing your notes from previous meetings, their recent speeches and by reading their inaugural speech.

 The staff are the key to your relationship